MJAS1/vidman/README.md

 Thus far, a Stingray F033C FireWire video camera has been used during the experiments, but any FireWire camera should work.

-VidMan has been tested on Ubuntu 16.04 LTS.
-Some problems with vsync were encountered on Ubuntu 12.04 LTS, but newer versions should be fine.
-It requires a graphics card with OpenGL support.
+VidMan syncs trigger codes with vertical blanks, i.e., a trigger code is written to the parallel port when the front and back buffers are swapped and a new frame appears on the screen.
+Some problems with vsync were encountered on some older Ubuntu versions, but newer versions should be fine.
+VidMan requires a graphics card with OpenGL support.
 Some older Nvidia drivers caused the software to sometimes hang when using vsync, but this problem should be fixed on newer drivers.
 Vsync can be turned off by modifying the config file usually